-These five technologies have enormous potential to transform the healthcare industry.
+These five technologies trends have enormous potential to transform the healthcare industry.

 According to Deloitte’s 2018 Health Care Consumer survey, many consumers still find it difficult to navigate the healthcare system.
 Healthcare consumers want to easily access the information they need to successfully navigate the system and make informed decisions about their care.
 As such, there is demand for an environment in which health information can flow seamlessly among healthcare professionals, caregivers, and the patient.